Commercial Law FAQs

-A contract may be made up of a number of different documents, emails and conversations.
+A contract may be made up of several different documents, emails and conversations.

 Most contracts are enforced in court.
-If the other party breaches the contract, you can go to court to try to collect damages or obtain “specific performance.”
-However, some contracts have an arbitration clause which requires any disputes to be arbitrated by a neutral party.
+If the other party breaches the contract, you can go to court to try to collect damages or obtain ‘specific performance’.
+However, some contracts have other alternative dispute resolution clauses which include arbitration and/or mediation as the first point of call.

 Specific performance is where a court will order one party to undertake its obligations under a contract.
-This is an alternative for a claim for damages and is not as common as seeking damages.
+This is an alternative to a claim for damages.
+A remedy of damages is more common than seeking specific performance.

 - Be sure you have read and understood the entire contract.
 If you do not understand it, don’t sign it until you do understand it.

-- Be sure everyone signs & dates the final page.
+- Be sure everyone signs & dates the contract

-- Contract pages should have numbering “1 of xx pages”.
+- Contract pages should have the numbering “1 of xx pages”.

-- Be sure all warranties etc that are incorporated by reference are attached to basic contract.
+- Be sure all warranties etc that are incorporated by reference are attached to the basic contract.

 - If the contract is a form contract, *all* entries must be filled out (if the space does not apply use “NA” etc).

 The Corporations Act 2001 does contain provisions that may result in the director of a company becoming personally liable for some or all of the debts of the company.
-A solicitor can assist you on how to protect yourself against potential liability.
+A lawyer can assist you with how to protect yourself against potential liability.

 Under Australian taxation law, every company carrying on business or deriving property income in Australia must have a public officer (unless the company is specifically exempted).